Mitochondrial DNA: Genetic illness

 Mutations of mitochondrial DNA can lead to a number of illnesses including exercise intolerance and Kearns–Sayre syndrome (KSS), which causes a person to lose full function of heart, eye, and muscle movements.
 Some evidence suggests that they might be major contributors to the aging process and age-associated pathologies.
 Particularly in the context of disease, the proportion of mutant mtDNA molecules in a cell is termed heteroplasmy.
 The within-cell and between-cell distributions of heteroplasmy dictate the onset and severity of disease and are influenced by complicated stochastic processes within the cell and during development.

 Mutations in mitochondrial tRNAs can be responsible for severe diseases like the MELAS and MERRF syndromes.

 Mutations in nuclear genes that encode proteins that mitochondria use can also contribute to mitochondrial diseases.
-These diseases do not follow mitochondrial inheritance patterns, but instead follow Mendelian inheritance patterns.
+These diseases do not follow mitochondrial inheritance patterns but instead follow Mendelian inheritance patterns.

 Use in disease diagnosis

 Recently a mutation in mtDNA has been used to help diagnose prostate cancer in patients with negative prostate biopsy.

 mtDNA alterations can be detected in the bio-fluids of patients with cancer. mtDNA is characterized by the high rate of polymorphisms and mutations.
-Some of which are increasingly recognized as an important cause of human pathology such as oxidative phosphorylation (OXPHOS) disorders, maternally inherited diabetes and deafness (MIDD), Type 2 diabetes mellitus, Neurodegenerative disease, heart failure and cancer.
+Some of these are increasingly recognized as an important cause of human pathology such as oxidative phosphorylation (OXPHOS) disorders, maternally inherited diabetes and deafness (MIDD), Type 2 diabetes mellitus, Neurodegenerative disease, heart failure, and cancer.